DfX-NYUAD/Breaking_CAS-Lock/README.md

 ### Academic:
 ABC Synthesis tool [1]
 ### Industrial:
-Synopsys Design Compiler, Synopsys Tetramax, Cadence Conformal LEC.
+Synopsys Design Compiler, Synopsys Tetramax.
 ### Library:
 For all TCL scripts, the library path needs to be redirected to the appropriate one.
 To get started, we have provided the library files for NangateOpenCellLibrary 45nm [2].